Category Archives: Kitchen Layout

 Styled by Van Keppel, photographed by Andersson for Historiska Hem

-All of these elements come together to create a unique kitchen that’s bright and airy, avoiding any feeling of being cramped as some other small kitchens do.
+All of these elements come together to create a unique kitchen that’s bright and airy, avoiding the feeling of being cramped that some other small kitchens can have.

 via Stadshem